krvipin15/AiThena/README.md

-# 🤖 AiThena - AI-Powered Learning Platform
+# AiThena

-> **Personalized AI tutor powered by IBM Granite 3.3 & Watsonx.ai**

-AiThena transforms learning through intelligent AI-driven study materials generation.
-Upload PDFs, analyze YouTube videos, and get personalized flashcards, quizzes, and feedback powered by IBM's latest Granite 3.3 models.
+AiThena is a personalized AI tutor platform powered by IBM watsonx Granite 3.3 and FastAPI.
+It generates adaptive study materials—summaries, flashcards, MCQs, and feedback—from PDFs and YouTube videos, with secure user authentication and a modern Streamlit frontend.

 ---